grahamking/hatcog/README.md

  - /url : Open the most recent url (urls get underlined when displayed) in a browser.
 Command to open the browser is in .hatcogrc.
  - /notify : Alert me on all messages.
 Uses the same method of alerting you when someone says your nick, to alert you of every message.
 Useful for quiet channels, to notice when something happens.
 Do /notify again to switch it off.
  - /pw : Send your password to identify with NickServ.
 The client does this for you on startup (password is in .hatcogrc), so you should never need this.

+## But I don't have Linux (or not an AMD / Intel processor)

+The python client part (hjoin) will run anywhere you have Python 2.7+.

+The server part (written in Go), `hatcogd` has binaries included for i686 32-bit Linux (`bin/hatcogd-32`) and x86\_64 64-bit Linux (`bin/hatcogd-64`).
+Anything else you'll need to compile it yourself.

+Get [Go](http://golang.org) v1+.
+Make sure the hatcogd checkout is on your GOPATH, then type `go build hatcogd`.
+That will put a `hatcogd` executable in your current directory.

+Copy or symlink it from `/usr/local/bin`.
+Finally you'll need to modify hjoin/hjoin.py so it can find your binary.

 ## Development